 This native groundcover is commonly known as swamp daisy.

-Acmella grandiflora var. brachyglossa is described as a "higher dicot" in the Asteraceae family.
+Acmella grandiflora var. brachyglossa is described as a "dicot" in the Asteraceae family.

 Flagged as a potential locally significant species in the Fraser Coast Region.
 In the Queensland Nature Conservation Act it is classified as Least Concern.
 Under the Federal Environment Protection Biodiversity Conservation Act it is not classified.